alex-058/android-flashy-firebase-auth/Readme.md

 ## Welcome to Flashy

-This is my final assignment for the Android Programming with Kotlin course.

 With the app Flashy efficient learning is available for everyone.

 Just add some flashcards and start your learning journey!